 - If you don’t have a DSLR camera, you can use your smartphone to record.
 Just make sure to use the rear camera, not the front-facing camera.

 - Make sure the background is professional and uncluttered.

 LinkedIn Videos – Sponsored Video Ads

 With the release of native video ads on LinkedIn, it was only a matter of time before video ads followed.

-Entered LinkedIn sponsored content, which debuted in beta to a select number of advertisers in October 2017, and rolled out to the general public in March of this year.
+Entered LinkedIn sponsored content, which debuted in beta to a select number of advertisers in October 2017, and rolled out to the general public in March 2018.